-Tip: Resize your slides before you add any objects to them or the dimensions of your objects will become skewed.
+Tip: You can avoid a headache with the last step if you resize your slides before you add any objects to them.
+Otherwise, the dimensions of your objects will become skewed.

 3. Edit your slide template design.

-Often, it's much easier to edit your PowerPoint template before you start -- this way, you don't have design each slide by hand.
+Often, it's much easier to edit your PowerPoint template before you start — this way, you don't have to design each slide by hand.
 Here's how you do that.

 4. Write text with your audience in mind.

 A significant part of a PowerPoint's content is text.
 Great copy can make or break your presentation, so evaluating your written work from a few different angles could make you seem more persuasive.
 Thinking about how your text is received differentiates good presenters from the best.

 Many people underestimate the influence of typeface, but choosing the right font is important — the perception of your font type could influence your audience's impression of you.
 The right font is an opportunity to convey consistent brand personality and professionalism.

 Some fonts are seen as clean and professional, but this doesn't mean they're boring.
 A common mistake is thinking your font isn't "exciting" enough, which could lead you to choose a font that distracts from your overall message.
 We recommend sticking to simple serif and sans-serif fonts.
 Avoid script fonts because of potential readability issues.